VOID-PUGZ/Void-UsableItems/README.md

 # Void UsableItems Script

-A comprehensive and easy-to-use script for ox_inventory that allows players to use items with various features including required items, rewards, animations, and progress bars.
+A comprehensive and easy-to-use script for both ox_inventory and qb_inventory that allows players to use items with various features including required items, rewards, animations, and progress bars.

 ## Features

-- ✅ **ox_inventory Integration** - Works seamlessly with ox_inventory
+- ✅ **Dual Inventory Support** - Works with both ox_inventory and qb_inventory
 - ✅ **ox_lib Progress Bars** - Beautiful progress bars for item usage
 - ✅ **QBCore Notifications** - Uses QBCore's notification system
 - ✅ **Required Items** - Items can require other items to be used